Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Old Dominion Stats and Trends

-- Old Dominion has six wins against the spread in 10 games this year.
+- Old Dominion has played 10 games, with six wins against the spread.

 - The Monarchs are 4-4 ATS when underdogs by 3.5 points or more this year.

-- Old Dominion's games this year have hit the over on four of 10 set point totals (40%).
+- Old Dominion's games this year have gone over the point total four times in 10 opportunities (40%).

-- Old Dominion is 4-0 against the spread and 3-1 overall in games when it scores more than 26.9 points.
+- Old Dominion is 4-0 against the spread and 3-1 overall when the team puts up more than 26.9 points.

-- When Old Dominion churns out over 365.5 yards, the team is 4-1 against the spread and 3-2 overall.
+- When Old Dominion piles up more than 365.5 yards, the team is 4-1 against the spread and 3-2 overall.

-- The Monarchs have 19 giveaways this season, while the Blue Raiders have 29 takeaways .
+- This season the Monarchs have 19 turnovers, 10 fewer than the Blue Raiders have takeaways (29).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.